-Then at last, on 14 September 1940, he was posted to 211 Squadron at the age of 22.
-There in the desert they were now operating at a high rate, sometimes 6 sorties (of two aircraft each) per day, or “maximum effort” raids of 9 aircraft together.
-S/Ldr Gordon-Finlayson had just assumed command of the Squadron following the loss of S/Ldr “Porpoise” Bax and his crew, shot down and made PoW on 4 September.
+Then at last, on 14 September 1940, he was posted to No 211 (Bomber) Squadron at the age of 22.
+In the Western Desert that September they were operating at a high rate, sometimes 6 sorties (of two Blenheim Is each) per day, or “maximum effort” raids of 9 aircraft together.
+S/Ldr Gordon-Finlayson (GF, “The Bish”) had just assumed command of the Squadron following the loss of S/Ldr “Porpoise” Bax and his crew, shot down and made PoW on 4 September.

-Within a week of Davies’ arrival, The Bish had taken the young Observer under his wing and thereafter flew almost every operation with Gerald (Observer) and Arthur Geary (Wireless operator/Air Gunner) as his crew.
-Together, these three carried out 70 or more operations in the Western Desert and in Greece.
+Within a week of Davies arrival, The Bish had taken the young Observer under his wing and thereafter flew almost every operation with Gerald (Observer) and Arthur Geary (Wireless operator/Air Gunner) as his crew.

-In November 1940, Gerald and Arthur made it back safely (and richly feted by Greek villagers all along the way) with GF after his successful engine-out forced-landing on a Corfu beach.
+On 24 November, Gerald and Arthur made it back safely with GF after his successful engine-out forced-landing of Blenheim I L8511 on a Corfu beach.
 This considerable feat is now commemorated by a plaque near the site.
-Heavily shot up by AA over Valona and with some bombs hung-up, the wheels-up landing resulted in some of the bombs bouncing along the sand behind them but without exploding.
+Heavily shot up by AA over Valona and with bombs hung-up, the wheels-up landing resulted in bombs bouncing along the sand behind them but without exploding.

 “This is Susan Hall, the girl who received a proposal of marriage via the newspapers.
 The young man is now Pilot Officer Gerald Davies, on service in Greece, the sender of the proposal.
 He was explaining to a reporter that the reason he got lost on a bombing trip was that he had left his mascot—a picture of Miss Hall—behind.
 No, it wasn’t his wife, but ... “you can tell her I am going to marry her after this job is over.
 She doesn’t know it yet, but this goes as a proposal.”